Awaitingprof/World-countries-/README.md

 # World-countries-
 This project provides a comprehensive dataset encompassing various indicators and attributes of countries worldwide.
 With information ranging from demographic statistics to economic indicators, environmental factors, healthcare metrics, and education statistics, this dataset offers a global perspective for in-depth analyses and cross-country comparisons.
+## Acknowledgements
+Special thanks to Kaggle for providing the original dataset used in this project.
+The dataset offers a wealth of information and allows for a comprehensive analysis of countries worldwide.
 The dataset was obtained from Kaggle and contains the following columns:
 ### Country
 Name of the country.